We lead full lives.

 We have so many incredible tools available for automation of so many of our tasks.

-I have learned about most of these tools since I joined the SFM tribe.
+I have learned about most of these tools since I joined the digital tribe.
 I have learned so much already and continue to feel lit up by new knowledge every day.
-Since having joined the SFM I regularly choose to do a little work on weekends!
+Since having joined up with the online business community I regularly choose to do a little work on weekends!

 - entrepeneurial skills